huixie90/huixie90.github.io/_posts/2021-2-1-Cutomisation-Point.md

 ---
 layout: post
-title: Customisation point for types (or aliases to) in `std` namespace
+title: "Customisation point for types (or aliases to) in `std` namespace"
 ---

 There are lots of ways of doing customisation points in C++.
 What is the best way to do customisation points to allow types (or aliases to types) in `std` namespace?
 Should we ever allow it?